+THIS IS 1,200 WORDS, WHEREAS IT SHOULD BE 1,000.
+MY CUTS ARE OF COURSE JUST MY SUGGESTIONS: IT’S YOUR ESSAY.

 Since moving back to my home state of Texas, I have found myself living about 400 meters from a statue commemorating a man who was the moving force behind a military and political uprising that led to the deaths of several hundred thousand U.S. soldiers; an uprising which was prompted by the lawful election of an American president who was widely seen as being insufficiently committed to the perpetual practice of black slavery; and an uprising which, even after having been put down, was followed by well over a century of often successful efforts to deny the franchise and other basic political rights to America's citizens of African descent - efforts perpetrated with suspicious concentration among those who revered the uprising and lived in the lands from which it was launched.

 General Robert E. Lee, still so widely revered in the American South, has any number of endearing qualities and quotations that may be pointed to by any man who prefers that we see the warrior in a positive light rather than a negative one.
 But this is true of all men.
 His commemoration, and that of the Confederate entity for which he fought, is no less horrid - nor informative - by virtue of his having been similar to all men in possessing some good along with some evil.
-Relative to whatever mix of those two forces that existed in the North in the mid 19th century, the Confederacy possessed a greater degree of evil, or at least it did if we consider slavery to be such an evil.
-And whereas most men in most places that have truly embraced Western and Enlightenment values would not consider such a sentiment as this to be worth pointing out, there is a large contingent of people for whom it is not only controversial, but a slight against their honor and those of their recent ancestors.
-Such folly is not merely an abstraction; it is, instead, a driving cultural and political force that informs the views of a significant portion of the American voting citizenry, and thus translates into a significant portion of American foreign policy.
-And that foreign policy in turn translates into life or death for those who exist outside of the population.
-That a portion of it consists of those who choose to celebrate a slave-based society - and do so in reference to its conflict with a free one to which they provide their advocacy in every other conflict before or after - is the world’s concern, rather than the abstract issue of sensitivity in which it is so often portrayed across the varieties of American conceptual life.
+Relative to whatever mix of those two forces that existed in the North in the mid 19th century, the Confederacy possessed a greater degree of evil.The folly of his admirers is not merely an abstraction; it is, instead, a driving cultural and political force that informs the views of a significant portion of the American voting citizenry, and thus translates into a significant portion of American foreign policy.
+That a portion of the population consists of those who choose to celebrate a slave-based society - and do so in reference to its conflict with a free one to which they provide their advocacy in every other conflict before or after - is the world’s concern, rather than the abstract issue of sensitivity in which it is so often portrayed across the varieties of American conceptual life.